 Extender 2x compatibility is the same as Extender 1.4x compatibility.

-More Affordable/Next-Best Canon wildlife Lenses - My Recommendations
+More Affordable/Smaller/Next-Best Canon Wildlife Lenses - My Recommendations

-Very Good Image Quality, Great Build Quality, Fast AF, Image Stabilization, Excellent Focal Length Range
+Excellent Image Quality, Pro-Grade Build Quality, Fast and Accurate AF, Very Effective Image Stabilization, Excellent Focal Length Range

 Great Image Quality, Great Build Quality, Fast AF, Good Focal Length Range